-The dramatic renovation of the Stadsschouwburg Gent consists of two technical interventions regarding the theatre hall.
-First the fly tower is completely dismantled to replace the current manual theatrical rigging system with a computer operated system as demanded by European legislation.
-Second the loading and unloading docks are renewed since they were no longer in compliance with the current health and safety regulations.
+The dramatic renovation of the Stadsschouwburg Gent consisted of two technical interventions regarding the theatre hall.
+First, the fly tower was completely dismantled to replace the current manual theatrical rigging system with a computer operated system as demanded by European legislation.
+Second, the loading and unloading docks were renewed, since they were no longer in compliance with the current health and safety regulations.

-The unloading docks, now at the Biezekapelstraat, are moved to the côté jardin (left side) of the theatre that can be accessed from the Sint-Baafsplein.
-Trucks will park reversely into an acoustically insulated box that will lift them to a higher floor.
-This enables loading and unloading at the precise height of the stage floor which will improve efficiency as well as safety.
-To make this intervention possible the côté jardin box seats will be stripped off completely and a two storey high loading dock will be built in direct connection with the stage.
+The unloading docks, now at the Biezekapelstraat, were moved to the côté jardin (left side) of the theatre that can be accessed from the Sint-Baafsplein.
+Trucks can park reversely into an acoustically insulated box that lifts them to a higher floor.
+This enables loading and unloading at the precise height of the stage floor, which will improve efficiency as well as safety.
+To make this intervention possible, the côté jardin box seats were stripped off completely and a two storey high loading dock was built in direct connection with the stage.

-Also the circulation between front and backspace will be optimized, as well as the access to the rehearsal rooms in the attic.
-The access to the theatre hall for the physically impaired audience will be guaranteed by a new elevator volume covering all existing floors.
+Also, the circulation between front and backspace was optimized, as well as the access to the rehearsal rooms in the attic.
+The access to the theatre hall for the physically impaired audience was guaranteed by a new elevator volume covering all existing floors.

-Quick change rooms, box seats for groups and storage areas will equally be renewed.
-The old and heavy fire curtain closing off the stage from the seats will be replaced by a new and lighter curtain in compliance with current demands.
-It will be integrated in the new fly system and steel structure.
+Quick change rooms, box seats for groups and storage areas were equally renewed.
+The old and heavy fire curtain closing off the stage from the seats was replaced by a new and lighter curtain in compliance with current demands.
+It was integrated in the new fly system and steel structure.